xaratustrah/iqtools/README.md

 #### Installation details

 For using `iqtools` you need a working python installation.
 We strongly recommend not to use or change your system python, instead please use [Anaconda](https://www.anaconda.com/) for Linux, MacOS and also Windows.
-For server installations and automatic analysis, we recommend using [miniconda](https://docs.conda.io/en/latest/miniconda.html) which is the smaller version of Anaconda distribution.
-Additionally for Windows, we strongly recommend [WinPython](https://winpython.github.io/) which indeed is a blessing, if you really need to deal with Windows.
-WinPython is also recommended if you are interested to run the optional related project [iqgui](https://github.com/xaratustrah/iqgui) that provides a GUI to iqtools.
+For server installations and automatic analysis, we recommend using [miniconda](https://docs.conda.io/en/latest/miniconda.html) which is the smaller version of *Anaconda* distribution.

+Additionally to *Anaconda* for Windows, we strongly recommend [WinPython](https://winpython.github.io/) which indeed is a blessing, if you really need to deal with Windows.
+WinPython is also recommended if you are interested to run the optional related project [iqgui](https://github.com/xaratustrah/iqgui) that provides a GUI to *iqtools*, ny providing the necessary QT libraries and much more.

 After installing your python distribution you can start installing the dependencies with PIP: